Struct LexeWallet

 pub async fn sync_payments(&self) -> Result<PaymentSyncSummary>

-Sync payments from the user node to the local database.
-This fetches updated payments from the node and persists them locally.
+Sync payments from the user node to the local payments cache.

 Source